A toothache is pain that you feel in or around your tooth. Most often, toothache pain is a sign that there’s something wrong with your tooth or gums.

 - painful sensitivity in your tooth in response to hot or cold foods and drinks

-- burning or shock-like pain (uncommon)
+- burning or shock-like pain, which is uncommon

-Common Causes of Toothaches
+Common causes of toothaches

 See your dentist right away if you think you have a dental abscess.
-In rare cases, the infection can spread to your brain, which can be life threatening.
+In rare cases, the infection can spread to your brain, which can be life-threatening.

-Sinusitis is a condition in which your sinuses become inflamed due to a viral, bacterial, or fungal infection in the sinus cavity.
-Because the roots of your upper teeth are close to your sinuses, sinusitis can cause pain in your upper teeth.
+Sinusitis is a condition in which your sinuses become inflamed due to a viral, bacterial, or fungal infection in your sinus cavity.

 Toothaches usually require medical treatment.
 Home treatment may temporarily relieve your pain while you wait for your dentist or doctor’s appointment.

 If your toothache is due to tooth decay, your dentist will remove the decay with a drill and fill the space with dental materials.
 An impacted tooth may require surgical removal.

-There is no cure for these conditions.
+There’s no cure for these conditions.
 Treatment usually consists of relieving your pain with medications.